AAVSO/VStar/ReadMe.md

 The most recent version of the source code may be obtained from the VStar GitHub repository at https://github.com/AAVSO/VStar

+The file `extlib/ReadMe.txt` details additional Java libraries that are required (and should already be present as part of this distribution) to build and run VStar.

 ### Testing
 The `test` directory contains unit tests.
 For testing, JUnit 3.8.2 is